wapinfotech/Wap-notes/Frontend-dev/Session7.md

     </body>
   </html>
   ```
-  *Note:* Make sure the `script.js` file is in the same directory as your HTML file or specify the correct path.
+  *Note:* Ensure the `script.js` file is in the same directory as your HTML file, or specify the correct path.

 - **In the Head Section:**
   You can place the `<script>` tag inside the `<head>` section of your HTML file.